felgueres/clustered-ab-test/README.md

 4) _Quantify response_

 At this point, through visual inspection its possible to see whether a cluster is responsive or not.
-Nevertheless, a metric to evaluate how significant the response comes in handy for objectivity.
+Nevertheless, an objective metric to evaluate how significant the response comes in handy.

 Assuming that the underlying distributions are Gaussian, a hypothesis is formulated and tested with a typical type I error of 5% .